CWD News and Updates

 - Hunters who submit deer heads that test NEGATIVE for CWD and who have an AlbertaRELM account will receive an email when their negative results are available.

-- Watch for a notice of negative results sent in the mail.
+- Watch for a notice of negative results sent to the email address in your AlbertaRELM account

-- Note that this service will be discontinued in 2016.
+- Note, negative results are ONLY provided through your account.
 All hunters are encouraged to set up an AlbertaRELM account.

 - Hunters who submit deer heads that test POSITIVE for CWD will be contacted directly by phone by Fish and Wildlife staff.